Our role is more than drawings plans and elevations; it is to take a client’s ideas and, from them, crafting a well-designed architectural solution.

 Senior Project Manager, Director of Contract Administration

 Brian is on the front lines making sure our clients and contractors are happy, and ensuring that the developments are going according to plan.
 Contrary to popular belief, reviewing shop drawings and pay applications are some of his favorite things to do.
-Brian enjoys creating standard operating procedures and guidelines for Kaas Wilson’s Construction Administration department, as well as Project Entitlement, Inspecting Architecture and Site Inspections, Project Management, and spending time outdoors with his wife and daughters.
+Brian enjoys creating standard operating procedures and guidelines for Kaas Wilson’s Construction Administration department, as well as Project Entitlement, Inspecting Architecture and Site Inspections, Project Management, and spending time outdoors with his wife and kids.

 Brian has one wish: To leave the world a better place for future generations…and for the Vikings to win the Super Bowl which, he admits, is a long shot